 The polar map, or directivity sonogram as the ARTA measurement software calls it, shows the frequency response at different off axis angles.
 The vertical axis is degrees, with 0 being on axis, the horizontal axis frequency and the data is the amplitude.
 On occasion these charts are normalized to the on axis frequency response (i.e. the frequency response on axis is subtracted from the individual off axis responses).
 Only one dimension – either horizontal or vertical can be shown on the chart at one time.

-SoundStage network uses this approach in their speaker measurements which are conducted in the Canadian National Research Council's anechoic chamber.
+Another way to look at speaker directivity is to use frequency response charts with one plot per angle.
+SoundStage network uses this approach in their speaker measurements which are conducted in the Canadian National Research Council’s anechoic chamber.
 SoundStage separates their horizontal off axis measurements into two graphs, probably to improve readability.

-loudspeaker reviews.
+Stereophile use a variation on the polar graph in their loudspeaker reviews.
 They perform horizontal off axis measurements from -90 to +90 degrees and vertical off axis from -15 to +15 degrees using a 1/10th octave smoothed, windowed FFT approach.
 The graphs are normalized to the on axis response.